Dylan Moore Player Props: Mariners vs. Orioles

 Dylan Moore At The Plate

-- Moore has four doubles, a triple, five home runs and seven walks while batting .230.
+- Moore is batting .231 with five doubles, a triple, five home runs and seven walks.

-- Moore enters this game on a four-game hitting streak.
-In his last outings, he's hitting .462 with one homer.
+- Moore will look to extend his five-game hitting streak.
+He's batting .467 with one homer over the course of his last outings.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.